Melanie Jane Hickling Person Centred Counsellor BA. MA. MBACP

 - A time and space for self-reflection, self-awareness and self-discovery.

-- Empowerment: discovery of your own solutions leading to trust in yourself and your own ability to make decisions and choose what is right for you.
+- Empowerment: discovery of your own solutions that feel right for you, which can increase trust in yourself and your own ability to make decisions.

 - A time and space where you can explore any personal traumas.